MicrosoftDocs/windows-dev-docs/windows-apps-src/threading-async/using-windows-runtime-objects-in-a-multithreaded-environment.md

 ---
 title: Using Windows Runtime objects in a multithreaded environment | Microsoft Docs
-description: This article discusses the way the .NET Framework handles calls from C# and Visual Basic code to objects that are provided by the Windows Runtime or by Windows Runtime Components. ms.date: 01/14/2017 ms.topic: article ms.assetid: 43ffd28c-c4df-405c-bf5c-29c94e0d142b
+description: This article discusses the way the .NET Framework handles calls from C# and Visual Basic code to objects that are provided by the Windows Runtime or by Windows Runtime components. ms.date: 01/14/2017 ms.topic: article ms.assetid: 43ffd28c-c4df-405c-bf5c-29c94e0d142b